11 of the Latest Bar and Restaurant Marketing Trends in 2023

 2023 Restaurant Trends

-Register for our webinar on Tuesday, December 13th, where we will speak with industry leaders, experts, and operators from Branded Strategic, an investment & advisory company founded by hospitality operators; GoTab, a restaurant commerce platform used by large- and mid-sized venues; and Neo Pizza, a pizzeria & self-pour bar concept in Maryland.
-Each speaker will share insight into new trends they’ve experienced first-hand.
+Register to view a recording of our recent webinar, where we spoke with industry leaders, experts, and operators from Branded Strategic, an investment & advisory company founded by hospitality operators; GoTab, a restaurant commerce platform used by large- and mid-sized venues; and Neo Pizza, a pizzeria & self-pour bar concept in Maryland.
+Each speaker shared insight into new trends they’ve experienced first-hand.
 You will learn about various topics, including how to offer quality delivery food, create a more sustainable business model, provide non-alcoholic offerings to reach a more diverse market, and so much more!